Remote Passenger Crash Survival

 - In heat, make shade immediately and cover skin

-Start with the strongest signals:
+Start with the strongest signals available:

 - Aircraft beacon (if present and operating)